discos/doc/user/noto/Checklist.rst

   * **(2)** = action to be performed in a terminal on euser
   * **(op)** = command to be given in the *operatorInput* panel of ESCS

 **Login on both (1) and (2)**
 *Locally*: login on (2) using the euser credentials, then Using the ESCS icon on the Desktop, connect to (1).
 *Remotely*: connect via VNC to (1) with the proper credentials, then use ssh to access (2).

+.. note:: Remember that spaces within the command line content are **not** allowed!

 **Launch the monitors, if necessary** (1)::